Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Results

 \section{Results}

 None of the tested models resulted in significance greater than $2.5\sigma$ (pre-trial) when compared to the null hypothesis.
 The energy distribution of the best-fit parameters for the dark matter annihilation and decay can be seen in Fig.~\ref{fig:best-fit-distributions}.
 For the dark matter annihilation scenario, the best-fit point is found for the $\chi\chi \to \nu\bar\nu$ channel with $m_\chi = \SI{1.23}\PeV$ and $\langle \sigma v\rangle = 2.1 \times 10^{-23}~{\rm cm}^3{\rm s}^{-1}$.
-For the dark matter decay case the best-fit point was found to be in the same channel with parameters $m_\chi = \SI{389}\TeV$ and $\tau_\chi = 2.8 \times 10^{27}{\rm s}$.
+The long tail feature on the $\nu \bar \nu$ spectrum is due to the expected behavior from electroweak corrections \cite{Bauer_2021}.
+For the dark matter decay case the best-fit point was found to be, for the $\chi \to b\bar b$ channel with parameters $m_\chi = \SI{389}\TeV$ and $\tau_\chi = 2.8 \times 10^{27}{\rm s}$.
 Since these best-fit points did not result in a significant improvement over the null hypothesis we derive constraints on the dark matter contribution to the observed neutrino flux.

 Despite the different treatment of the systematic uncertainties and different statistical interpretations of them, the resulting frequentist and Bayesian results were found to be numerically comparable.
 To allow for better comparison with previous results, we report the frequentist results for the decay and annihilation scenarios, and the Bayesian results for the scattering scenario.